yoshuawuyts/knowledge/rust/crates.md

   }
 }
 ```
+Which can then be access by `libname::modname::submodname` or
+`foo::english::greetings`.

 ### use
 `use` is used after importing a crate to have a shorthand of a method on that